 What to Expect

 The Air Force is the hardest active duty service for prior service to enlist, and the Army is the easiest.
-The Marine Corps and the Navy are accepting prior service, but not in large numbers.
-The Air Force has accepted only a handful of prior service applicants during the past decade -- only those who are already qualified in extremely hard-to-fill jobs, such as Pararescue, Combat Controller, or Linguist.
+The Marine Corps and the Navy accept prior service, but not in large numbers.
+The Air Force has accepted only a handful of prior service applicants during the past decade, only those who are already qualified in extremely hard-to-fill jobs, such as Pararescue, Combat Controller, or Linguist.